Belagir/lisilisk/doc/shader_interfaces.md

 - `vec3 VertexPos` : on layout 0.
 - `vec3 VertexNormal` : on layout 1.
+- `vec2 VertexUV` : on layout 2.
-- `mat4 InstanceMatrix` : on layout 2, 3, 4 and 5.
+- `mat4 InstanceMatrix` : on layout 3, 4, 5, and 6.

 **Uniforms:**